 How to Fix Secure Connection Error in WordPress

-In the following guide, we will tell you what the meaning behind the Secure Connection Error in WordPress is and why it occurs.
+In the following tutorial, you will learn How to Fix Secure Connection Error in WordPress. we will tell you what the meaning behind the Secure Connection Error in WordPress is and why it occurs.
 Then we’ll give you a few methods for how to fix the Secure Connection Error in WordPress.

 An unexpected error occurred.
 Something may be wrong with WordPress.org or this server’s configuration.